roytang/blog/content/posts/2008/08/transferring-files-to-n73-from-vista-using-bluetooth.md

 4. Scroll right on the N73 and the Paired Device screen is shown.
 Choose Options -> New Paired Device

-5. The N73 should list your computer name (mine is PANDA!), select the computer name and you&'ll be prompted for a passkey.
-Don&'t input anything yet&#8230;
+5. The N73 should list your computer name (mine is PANDA!), select the computer name and you'll be prompted for a passkey.
+Don't input anything yet&#8230;

 6. Back to the Vista PC, right-click the Bluetooth icon in the systray, then choose Add Device.